OleksandrGnatiuk/CLI_Assistant/CLI_Assistant/README.md

 ## CLI Assistant
 This project represents the implementation of a personal assistant with a command line interface.
 The project is installed as a Python package and can be called anywhere in the system by the appropriate command after installation;
-This simple python app will help you to manage your contacts and sort files on your computer.
+This simple python app will help you to manage your contacts, notes and sort files on your computer.

 This project was written in the **OOP paradigm**, the following libraries were used: **re, datetime, pathlib, collections, shutil, json, pickle**.
 The address book saves to **pickle** file.